jamulussoftware/jamuluswebsite/wiki/en/Getting-Started.md

   <figcaption>Connect to a server</figcaption>
 </figure>

 The most important thing about servers is their “ping time”.
 The bigger the number, the harder it will be to play in time with others.
-Usually, you would select a server with a ping of less than 15ms if you can.
+Usually, you would select a server with a ping of less than 50ms if you can.

 Once connected to a server, make sure you can hear yourself OK and fix any input volume or other problems.
+You can have a look at the [troubleshooting page](/wiki/Client-Troubleshooting) for common problems.
 And of course, check that you are also able to obey [The Golden Rule](/wiki/Client-Troubleshooting#you-all-sound-ok-but-its-difficult-to-keep-together).

 ## Playing for the first time